 Cognitive Neurorobotics Research Unit (Jun Tani)

-We are looking for postdoctoral scholars or stuff scientists who are interested in studying toward the above research goals collaboratively in our unit.
+There are a limited Ph.D student or internship positions available for those who are interested in studying toward the above research goals collaboratively in our unit.
 The applicants should have strong background in programming, mathematics, and numerical analysis.
 We especifically invite applicants to the following research topics:

-- Studies of various types of robot learning using recurrent neural network (RNN) models based on the idea of predictive coding.
+- Studies of various types of robot learning using recurrent neural network (RNN) models based on predictive coding and active inference framework.
 This could include more theoretical investigation on deterministic as well as stochastic dynamic modeling for predictive coding related to the free energy minimization principle.

 - Studies on developmental robotics with focusing on the problem of generalization through stages of development.
 We hope that developmental processes during life-time learning spanning for months to years can be observed.
 This study may use reinforcement learning as well as active inference framework.
 We are also interested in conducting synthetic neurorobotics modeling studies on developmental disorders including schizophrenia and ASD.

 - Studies on developmental social cognition with focusing on the problem of perception of self and others under experiment setup in human-robot or robot-robot contextual, enactive, and multimodal interaction.
 This study may also incorporate with research outputs from (1) and (2).

 - Studies on development of the higher-order cognitive brain functions such as executive control and working memory usage.

 - Studies on subjective experience including consciousness and free will of robots and human by conducting "human in robot-loop" experiments.

 For the current OIST Ph.D students, one student per year can be accepted from those who have conducted lab rotation successfully in our unit.

 Prospective PhD students currently outside of OIST should apply with the OIST Graduate School as the first step.